Capstone-Projects-2023-Fall/project-studysync/README.md

 1. **Frontend:** Developed using ReactJs, offering an interactive interface for users.
 2. **Backend:** Built using NodeJs and ExpressJs, responsible for server operations and API functionalities.
-3. **Database:** MongoDB is chosen as the database system to store user information, flashcards, comments, and quiz scores.
+3. **Database:** Firebase is chosen as the database system to store user information, flashcards, comments, and quiz scores.
 4. **Integration:** The backend will serve the frontend through API endpoints, with data interchange in JSON format.

 ## Background